simonsobs/SOLikeT/docs/developers.rst

  tests/test_my_module.py

-For Likelihoods we request that there is a test which compares the result of a likelihood calculation to a precomputed expected value which is hard coded in the tests file, to a tolerance of ``1.e-3``
+For Likelihoods we request that there is a test which compares the result of a likelihood calculation to a precomputed expected value which is hard coded in the tests file, to a tolerance of ``1.e-3``.
+Both the tolerances and the reference values of all likelihoods are stored in the `tests` folder within `likelihood_refs.yaml`.
+To use them in your test, you can rely on the `likelihood_refs` fixture, which reads and stores the values contained in that file.
+Thus, it is sufficient to do

 .. code-block:: bash

+  ref = likelihood_refs["your_like_name"]
-  assert np.isclose(loglike_just_computed, -25.053, rtol=1.e-3)
+  assert np.isclose(loglike_just_computed, ref["value"], rtol=ref["rtol"], atol=ref["atol"])

 For more advice on how to write tests see the `Astropy Testing Guidelines <https://docs.astropy.org/en/stable/development/testguide.html>`_.